flotiq/flotiq-docs/docs/panel/webhooks/sync.md

 There are many cases when the ability to modify data being received by Flotiq comes in handy, for example:

-- generating slugs for webpages
+- generating slugs for web pages
 - calculating field values based on other fields
 - populating object's fields with data from external sources